tunahanertekin/cloudy/docs/agv/learning/README.md

 **What you'll learn in this module**
 * What is ROS?
 How to use and develop.
-* Most Popular ROS2 command.
+* Why robolaunch prefers ROS 2?
-* Why robolaunch prefer the ROS2
+* Most Popular ROS2 commands.
-* What is Cloud and why we need that on robotics application?
+* What is Cloud and why we need it for robotics applications?
-* Robolaunch Cloud application examples
+* robolaunch cloud application examples.
 * What is micro-ros?
-* Robolaunch Cloudy AGV applications
+* robolaunch Cloudy AGV applications.

 **Let's get started!**